irpatel0/TARecruitmentApplication/documents/DesignDocument_final.md

 ## 2.1 Database Model
 1. User
-    Student and Insturctor inherit from this
+    * Student and Instructor inherit from this
     * id: the primary key
     * first name: the user's first name
     * last name: the user's last name